Charawey-X/quotes-app_project/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+No need to use the `--prod` flag for a production build if running latest version of angular.

 ## Running unit tests